parkrrrr/bdio/README.md

    glittery purple USB-to-MicroSD adapter I picked up at Office Depot for hardware, and [Balena Etcher](https://www.balena.io/etcher/) for software.
 Use what you're comfortable with.
 (I would probably use Unix `dd`, but the Windows host autodetects the FAT boot partition and tries to mount the drive, interfering with `dd`.)
-7. A compatible Braille display and the necessary hardware to plug it into a USB A port.
+7. A compatible Braille display and the necessary hardware to plug it into a USB A (host) port.
 8. A NanoPi NEO, of course.
 I recommend the
    [NanoPi NEO Metal Basic Kit](https://www.friendlyarm.com/index.php?route=product/product&path=85&product_id=260).
    This is a nice, compact implementation of the hardware that has everything you need for a clean, professional installation.